jwinn19464/REU2024/README.md

 junction tree have 'h' as node data and 'e' as edge data

 ***************solve RDKit vectInt problem first to get tree decomp.
+Look between server and local versions run a test on local first